amenzwa/amenzwa.github.io/computing/HowRPNCalculatorsWork.md

 When using RPN, we must first parse the expression, mentally.
 But the RPN input method is comparatively much more efficient when the expressions are lengthy and contain many parentheses, such as those that appear in engineering calculations.
 Hence, we are purchasing mechanical efficiency with a small amount of mental effort.
 This mental parsing becomes second nature to RPN users within a couple of days.

 Computers in the late 1950s had very little processing power and memory storage, parsing mathematical expressions was a very difficult task.
 To simply parsing, [John McCarthy](https://en.wikipedia.org/wiki/John_McCarthy_(computer_scientist)) adopted the much simpler s-expression as the syntax for his LISP programming language.
 The [IBM 704](http://www.columbia.edu/cu/computinghistory/704.html) on which the first LISP implementation ran occupied a large, climate-controlled room.
 A little over a decade later in the early 1970s, the HP-35 was the most powerful scientific calculator and the first one designed to fit an engineer's shirt pocket.
 But the HP-35 had a miserly 1-bit serial processor and a meagre 4-register (`x`, `y`, `z`, and `t`) memory.
 So, the time- and space-efficient RPN input method was not merely a nicety, but a clear necessity.
 A *register* is a fast, on-chip, temporary storage used by the CPU while performing operations.
-A collection of registers is called a register *file*.
+An assemblage of registers is called a register *file*.
 You can read a detailed explanation of how the CPU uses registers in my article *[How Computers Work](HowComputersWork.md)*.

 Technically speaking, the HP-35 (1972) is a [stack architecture](https://en.wikipedia.org/wiki/Stack_machine) computer, albeit a wee one.
 The Burroughs [B5000](http://www.retrocomputingtasmania.com/home/projects/burroughs-b5500/b5000_b5500_gallery) (1961) and the Hewlett-Packard [HP 3000](http://www.hpmuseum.net/display_item.php?hw=100) (1972) are stack machines, too, though slightly bigger, each being about the size of a room.
 But all stack machines operate on the same principle: they all use a stack register file to store temporary values during computations.
 A *stack* is a data structure that holds values in a last-in, first-out (LIFO) fashion.
 If we push `[1][ENTER] [2][ENTER] [3][ENTER] [4][ENTER]` onto the stack of the HP-35, its registers would contain the following values: `x=4 | y=3 | z=2 | t=1`.
 Then, when we operate on those values, the operator consumes the values, starting with the last value, namely `x=4`.
 But had we pushed one more operand `[5][ENTER]` without performing operations, the stack would become `x=5 | y=4 | z=3 | t=2`, and the oldest value $1$ would have fallen off the bottom of the stack and lost forever.
 As the newer values are consumed off the top of the stack by operations, the oldest value in the register `t` is replicated upward, one step at a time.